DES300 Research Proposal

 7.0 Significance and Purpose

 This research is significant because the cultural conditions it speculates on are already partly emerging.
 AI-generated work is now common in education and creative practice, raising questions about authorship, academic integrity, and learning process (UNESCO, 2023).
 Digital self-control tools already normalise the routine collection of behavioural data through blockers, timers, self-tracking systems, and commitment mechanisms (Lyngs et al., 2019).
-Commitment-based platforms such as StickK and Beeminder show how stakes can be framed as legitimate forms of motivation, while online proctoring demonstrates how algorithmic judgement of behaviour can be deployed at institutional scale (Coghlan et al., 2021; Selwyn et al., 2023).
+Commitment-based platforms such as stickK and Beeminder show how stakes can be framed as legitimate forms of motivation, while online proctoring demonstrates how algorithmic judgement of behaviour can be deployed at institutional scale (Coghlan et al., 2021; Selwyn et al., 2023).
 This research does not invent these patterns.
-It brings them together through speculative design to ask what a society might look like if they merged into one normalised system of verified effort.
+It brings them together through speculative design to ask what a society might look like if they merged into one normalised system of verified effort (Dunne & Raby, 2013).

 The intended contribution to the field is twofold.
 To speculative and critical design practice, the research aims to contribute a worked example of how reward-oriented visual languages (such as those associated with CRED and NeoPOP) can be deliberately turned into instruments of provocation.
-To design ethics and emerging technology discourse in Aotearoa, the research aims to contribute a grounded case study that frames behavioural verification not as a distant possibility, but as a near-future cultural condition that designers in this region have an active role in shaping or refusing.
+To design ethics and emerging technology discourse in Aotearoa, the research aims to contribute a grounded case study that frames behavioural verification not as a distant possibility, but as a near-future cultural condition that designers in this region have an active role in shaping or refusing (Ajunwa, 2023).

 The audience for this proposal is therefore not only academic.
 It is also designers, educators, and students in Aotearoa who will increasingly need to make decisions about AI-mediated trust, accountability, and visibility in their own collaborative practice.